meakub1010/markdown-repo/Securities Lending.md

 Let me know if you'd like to see specific API examples for this integration or need more details on building this in your systems\!

+🟥 1.
+What is Delta?

+Answer:
+Delta measures how much the price of an option will change when the underlying asset moves by $1.

+Example:

+Delta = 0.5 → option increases $0.50 for a $1 increase in stock.

+Call Delta range: 0 to +1.

+Put Delta range: 0 to −1.

+Delta is also called the hedge ratio.

+🟥 2.
+What is Delta Trading?

+Answer:
+Delta Trading involves taking positions in the underlying asset to hedge or profit from the directional exposure created by derivatives like options.

+Traders look at:

+Delta (directional risk)

+Gamma (delta change rate)

+Vega (volatility exposure)

+Theta (time decay)

+Delta trading aims to keep exposure at a desired level (hedged, partially hedged, or directional).

+🟦 3.
+What is a Delta-Neutral Position?

+Answer:
+A delta-neutral position has overall delta close to 0, meaning the position is indifferent to small price movements of the underlying.

+Example:

+Buy a call (Δ = +0.5)

+Short 50 shares (Δ = –0.5 * 100)

+Net Δ = 0

+Used in market making and volatility strategies.

+🟧 4.
+What is Delta Hedging?

+Answer:
+Delta hedging means adjusting the position in the underlying asset so the net delta becomes zero or close to zero.

+Goal:
+Minimize exposure to movements in the underlying.

+Example:
+If a trader is long a call with delta +0.6, they can:
+➡ Short 60 shares → delta becomes 0.

+🟦 5.
+Why do we need to hedge delta continuously?

+Answer:
+Because delta changes as price changes (Gamma effect).
+So hedges decay quickly.

+Continuous hedging:

+Reduces PnL volatility

+Maintains risk neutrality

+Required in market making books

+🟨 6.
+What is Gamma and how does it relate to Delta Trading?

+Answer:
+Gamma measures how fast delta changes.

+High gamma → delta changes quickly → requires frequent hedging.

+Example:
+Near-expiry ATM options have very high gamma → very unstable delta → active delta hedging required.

+🟥 7.
+What is the PnL impact of delta exposure?

+Answer:
+PnL from delta =
+Δ × change in underlying price

+Example:
+Δ = +0.6
+Stock moves +$2
+PnL = 0.6 × 2 × 100 = $120

+🟫 8.
+What does a trader mean by “I’m long delta”?

+Answer:
+They make money when the underlying goes up.
+Delta > 0.

+Examples:

+Long stock (Δ = +1)

+Long calls (positive delta)

+Short puts (positive delta)

+🟩 9.
+What does “short delta” mean?

+Answer:
+They make money when the stock goes down.
+Delta < 0.

+Examples:

+Short stock (Δ = –1)

+Short calls (negative delta)

+Long puts (negative delta)

+🟥 10.
+How is Delta used in risk management?

+Risk managers monitor:

+Net delta per symbol

+Delta by trader/book

+Delta per sector

+Concentration limits

+Delta is often the largest component of a trader’s risk.

+🟦 11.
+How do options change portfolio delta?

+Long Call = positive delta

+Short Call = negative delta

+Long Put = negative delta

+Short Put = positive delta

+Portfolio delta =
+Sum of each option’s (contract size × delta).

+🟧 12.
+What is Delta-1 Trading?

+Answer:
+Delta-1 trading refers to products with delta ≈ 1, meaning they move almost exactly with the underlying:

+Examples:

+ETFs

+Forwards

+Swaps

+CFDs

+Total Return Swaps (TRS)

+They carry pure directional exposure with minimal optionality.

+🟫 13.
+What is Delta Decay?

+Answer:
+Delta changes due to:

+Time passing (Theta)

+Volatility changing (Vega)

+Price moving (Gamma)

+Delta decay refers to delta drifting away from neutral as time evolves → needs rebalancing.

+🟩 14.
+What is “rebalancing frequency” in delta hedging?

+More frequent hedging:

+Lower risk

+Lower variance

+Higher transaction costs

+Traders optimize hedging frequency for:

+Liquidity

+Volatility

+Cost constraints

+🟧 15.
+What is the PnL from Delta Hedging?

+PnL has two components:

+Directional PnL (from underlying movement)

+Gamma–Theta PnL (from hedging adjustments)

+Market makers rely heavily on Gamma–Theta PnL.

+🟩 16.
+What is Volatility Trading in relation to Delta hedging?

+Traders hedge delta to neutralize directional risk, so they are left exposed mainly to:

+Volatility (Vega risk)

+Time decay (Theta)

+Convexity (Gamma)

+This is the basis of vol trading strategies.

+🟦 17.
+What is Delta for Futures?

+Futures have a delta close to 1, but with adjustments for:

+Interest rates

+Dividend expectations

+Funding cost

+🟧 18.
+Practical interview question: Given a call with delta 0.4, how many shares do you need to hedge?

+Position: Long 10 call contracts
+Each contract = 100 shares
+Delta = +0.4

+Net delta:

+10 × 100 × 0.4 = +400

+To create delta-neutral:

+➡ Short 400 shares.

+🟩 19.
+Why do traders prefer delta-neutral portfolios?

+Benefits:

+Remove directional risk

+Allows pure volatility exposure

+Suitable for market making

+Easier risk forecasting

+🟫 20.
+What is Cross-Gamma and why does it matter?

+Cross-gamma: sensitivity of deltas of one asset to another asset.

+Important for:

+Index options

+Multi-asset books

+Basket options

+Correlation strategies